debiki/talkyard-prod-one/README.md

      You don't need to do anything.
    - If you're using a non-standard port, say 8080 (which you do if you're using **Vagrant**), then comment in `talkyard.port=8080` in `play-framework.conf`.
+   - If you don't have a hostname, or use a non-standard port, change `talkyard.secure=true` to `talkyard.secure=false` instead.

 1. Depending on how much RAM your server has (run `free -mh` to find out), choose one of these files: mem/1.7g.yml, mem/2g.yml, mem/3.6g.yml, ... and so on,